Fort Ripley (Minnesota fort): Minnesota's War 1862-66

 Despite an undercurrent of mistrust, relations between settlers and Chippewa was mainly peaceful in northern Minnesota.
 That nearly changed when the Santee Sioux hostilities broke out.
-According to the media Chief Hole in the Day of the Gull Lake Band considered the Sioux conflict as an opportunity to gain leverage for redress of grievances by threatened to launch a simultaneous war in northern Minnesota.
+According to the media, Chief Hole in the Day of the Gull Lake Band considered the Sioux conflict as an opportunity to gain leverage for redress of grievances by threatening to launch a simultaneous war in northern Minnesota.
 The rumors caused fearful settlers to flock to Fort Ripley for security.
 Not all of Hole-In-the Day's Gull Lake band were in agreement with him.
 Chief Qui-We-Sain-Shish (Bad Boy) went to Fort Ripley on his own.
 Company's from both the 6th and 7th Minnesota were rushed to the post.
 Word reached the Mille Lacs Band reservation that Chief Hole-in-the-Day was considering attacking the fort.
 Head civil Chief Shaw-Bosh-Kung of the Mille Lacs Band of Ojibwe organized his band and lead 700-750 warriors to Fort Ripley to defend the fort and to volunteer to fight the Sioux.
 According to the record they presented a sight waving flags and beating drums.
 Later the 27th Iowa recorded that the Mille Lacs had a U.S. flag and one that they had made with and eagle and stars.
 The Indian commissioner Dole met with them and told them to return to the reservation and they would be contacted if their assistance was needed.
 Dole also gave the Mille Lacs a document in appreciation of the Mille Lacs offer stating that they could stay on their reservation for a 1000 years.
 War Chief Mou-zoo-mau-nee and 300 warriors remained at Ripley to augment in its defense, 200 from the Mille Lacs band along with 100 from the Sandy Lake and Snake River and Chippewa River Bands.
 According to Chief Mou-zoo-mau-nee's obituary the people of Little Falls asked for protection.
 The town was 15 miles downriver from the fort.
 He sent 150 warriors.
 The town's woman prepared a welcome meal and the men smoked the peace pipe with the warriors.
 Shortly after the executions in Makato the Chippewa leaders were summoned to Washington where Lincoln repeated that the Milles Lacs could remain on their reservation for a 1000 years.
 It was also written into the treaty they signed in Article 12.
 The Chippewa signed another treaty in 1864 where it is reiterated with the addition that the Sandy Lake band could not be moved without Presidential approval.
 The State erected a large monument to the Chief and the Mille Lacs band at Fort Ridgely in 1914.
 In recognition for their service to the State the participating bands were designated as "non-removable".
 On September 2 two Chiefs of the Fond du Lac band were the first to send Lincoln an offer to fight the Sioux.